 Board books are the perfect way to engage babies and toddlers in a story.

 We love their chunky form and sturdy pages that are easy to hold, explore… and keep in tact!
-They make perfect stocking fillers too.
+They make excellent stocking fillers too.

-Here are five that we think every child should find under the tree…
+Here are 12 that we think every tiny child should find under the tree…

 The humble stick is elevated to a literary action hero in this joyous and smart rhyming tale by the children’s book dream team.
 In a plot that’s like a mash up of Planes, Trains and Automobiles and Home Alone, Stick Man must overcome and avoid danger and death, travelling far and wide to try and get back to his Stick Lady Love and their stick children three.
 Will he make it home in time for Christmas?

-The books of Julia and Axel are the subject of an exhibition at Discover Story Centre in London until September 2018.
-Read our review of this lovely venue for a day out
+The books of Julia and Axel are the subject of an interactive exhibition at Discover Story Centre in London until the end of the year.
+Read our review here

 That’s Not My Lamb was one of our 10 best books of baby’s first year – what others made the list?